Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Box_RPi_200/Node_Red/Edge_Box_rpi_200_Node_red_Modbus_tcp.md

 sudo nano /etc/dhcpcd.conf
 ```

-- **Step 02**: Then configure the Ethernet port settings according to your PLC network domain and set priorities using the **metric** command.
+- **Step 02**: Then configure the Ethernet port settings according to your PLC/Device network domain and set priorities using the **metric** command.
 The lowest metric has the highest priority.

 <center><img width={600} src="https://files.seeedstudio.com/wiki/Edge_Box/nodered/ipconfig.PNG" /></center>